gautamkrishnar/grav-openshift-quickstart/README.md

 [![Click to install OpenShift](http://launch-shifter.rhcloud.com/launch/light/Click to install.svg)](https://openshift.redhat.com/app/console/application_type/custom?&cartridges[]=php-5.4&initial_git_url=https://github.com/gautamkrishnar/grav-openshift-quickstart.git&name=grav)

+### How to use
 After installing you can login to admin console(still in beta) by pointing your browser to: http://grav-$yourdomain.rhcloud.com/admin

      username:admin
      password:password

+Don't forget to change your password after logging in  for the first time.

+If you are experiencing any problems, please don't forget to open a [new issue](https://github.com/gautamkrishnar/grav-openshift-quickstart/issues/new) in this repository.
 ### Installing via the command line